 I’ve learned how to stop spending money, now what?

-Now that you’ve mastered how to manage your spending, you can shift gears into thinking about what do with the balance of your funds.
+Now that you’ve mastered how to manage your spending, you can shift gears into thinking about what to do with the balance of your funds.
 Thankfully, you have quite a few options that will set you up for a stable and happy retirement.
 You can either:

 Save more money